Andreachurchwell/breakout/README.md

 When you see `<parameter>` it is not meant to be copied literally.
-It means you should look for another directive that tells you how name that paramer.
+It means you should look for another directive that tells you how name that parameter.
 Here, I will use my initials "em" as the branch name.

 1. You will use the command `git branch <name>` to create a branch
 2. You will use the command `git checkout <name>` to create a branch